Samding Dorje Phagmo: Incarnation lineage

 In premodern Tibet, the successive incarnations of Dorje Pakmo were treated with royal privilege and, along with the Dalai and Panchen Lamas, (and when they were in Tibet, the Chinese Ambans) were permitted to travel by palanquin or sedan chair.
 Unlike most other nuns, Dorje Pakmo was allowed to wear her hair long, but was never to sleep lying down – in the day she could sleep sitting up in a chair, but was expected at night to remain in a meditative position.

 First Dorje Phagmo, Chökyi Drönma

-The first Dorje Phagmo, Chökyi Drönma (1422–1455), was the daughter of Tri Lhawang Gyaltsen (1404-1464), the king of Mangyül Gungthang and a descendant of the ancient kings of Tibet.
+The first Dorje Phagmo, Chökyi Drönma (1422–1455), was the daughter of Tri Lhawang Gyaltsen (1404–1464), the king of Mangyül Gungthang and a descendant of the ancient kings of Tibet.
 Gungthang was an independent kingdom in southwestern Tibet in the 15th century.
 As a princess, she was married to the prince of southern Lato (La stod lho) who was described as a supporter of Bon practices.
-After the death of her only child, a daughter, she renounced her family and royal status to become a Buddhist nun in about 1442CE.
+After the death of her only child, a daughter, she renounced her family and royal status to become a Buddhist nun in about 1442 CE.
 Chökyi Drönma was understood to be an incarnation of Machig Labdrön.